 - Kaliwa River 31.3 km (19.4 miles)

-Here's a list of waterfalls in Sierra Madre:
+Here's a list of known and famous waterfalls in Sierra Madre:

 |Daranak Falls in Tanay, Rizal|